czs108/Windows-PE-Packer/README.md

 - Transforming the original import table.
 - Encrypting the sections.
-- Clear the section names.
+- Clearing the section names.
 - Installing the *shell-entry*.

-When running a packed PE file, the *shell-entry* will decrypt and load the original program as following:
+When running a packed PE file, the *shell-entry* will decrypt and load the original program as follows:

 - Decrypting the sections.
 - Initializing the original import table.